SonarSource/sonar-text/sonar-text-dotnet/src/IntegrationTests/SonarLint.Secrets.DotNet.NuGetPkg.Tests/ReadMe.txt

 The assumption is that assembly will be:
 * strong-named
 * signed
-* obfuscated

-Local (dev-machine) builds of the NuGet package will not normally be signed or obfuscated, so these tests should normally only be run on a CI machine that is producing a publishable artefact.
+Local (dev-machine) builds of the NuGet package will not normally be signed, so these tests should normally only be run on a CI machine that is producing a publishable artefact.